trivikverma/spatial-data-science/introduction/syllabus.md

 ## A note on exams

-This course has no exams.
-Time-constrained exams do not measure learning.
-Putting students under high-stakes environments only benefit those who can recall knowledge under pressure.
+Time-constrained exams do not measure any learning.
+Putting students under high-stakes environments only benefit those who can recall knowledge under pressure and is a filtering mechanism.
 In my opinion, that is a uselesss life-skill.
+This course **does not have any exams**.

 ## More help!!!

-This course is much more about **"learning to learn"** and **problem solving** rather than acquiring specific programming tricks or stats wizardry
+This course is much more about **"learning to learn"** and **problem solving** rather than acquiring specific programming tricks or stats wizardry.

 - Learn to **ask** questions (but don't expect exact answers all the time!!!)
 - **Help** others as much as you can (the best way to learn is to teach)
-- **Search** heavily on Google + Stack Overflow
-- **Discussion Forum**: students are encouraged to contribute *meaningfully* to the online discussion forum set up for the course on Brightspace. *Meaningful* contributions include both questions and answers that demonstrate the student is committed to make the forum a more useful resource for the rest of the group.
-This also enables your peers to learn from your questions and help each other.
+- **Search** heavily on your favorite browser, search engine, large language model + stack overflow (be mindful that chatGPT is a [stochastic parrot](https://dl.acm.org/doi/10.1145/3442188.3445922) and cannot replace humans in critical thinking, learning and inference)